What is a Deferred Annuity

 Why Deferred Annuities Are Used in Retirement Income Planning

-When people ask what a deferred annuity is, they are often really asking why it exists as a retirement tool.
-The practical answer is that retirement planning has competing goals.
+When people ask what a deferred annuity is, they are often really asking why it exists as a retirement planning tool.
+The practical answer is that retirement planning involves competing goals that are difficult to satisfy simultaneously.
 People want growth, but they also want stability.
 They want flexibility, but they also want income certainty.
-They want to participate in upside, but they want to reduce the impact of severe downturns.
-A deferred annuity is one of the few tools that can address multiple goals, depending on the contract type and how it is positioned in a plan.
+They want to participate in market upside, but they want to protect against severe downturns that strike at the wrong time in the withdrawal sequence.
+A deferred annuity is one of the few tools in retirement planning that can address multiple goals simultaneously, depending on the contract type and how it is positioned within the broader plan.

-For some households, the goal is protecting principal while earning interest.
-In that case, a fixed deferred annuity can offer a predictable rate for a period of time.
+For some households, the primary goal is protecting principal while earning predictable interest.
+In that case, a fixed deferred annuity offers a declared rate for a defined period with no market exposure.
 For others, the goal is growth potential with protection from market losses.
-In that case, a fixed indexed annuity may be evaluated for how it credits interest based on index performance while protecting the account from negative index years (subject to caps, participation rates, and other crediting terms).
+In that case, a fixed indexed annuity may be evaluated for how it credits interest based on index performance while shielding the account from negative index years, subject to caps, participation rates, and other crediting terms.
 For others, the goal is maximizing income at a later age.
-In that case, a deferred income annuity structure may be used to delay payments and potentially increase the future payout.
+In that case, a deferred income annuity structure may be used to delay payments and potentially increase the future payout meaningfully over what an immediate income stream would produce.

-Deferred annuities are also used to reduce “sequence of returns” stress.
-Many retirees worry about drawing income from market-based portfolios at the wrong time.
-When the market drops early in retirement, withdrawals can do more damage than expected.
-While no strategy eliminates all risk, many people use a deferred annuity to create a protected portion of their plan—either a principal-protected accumulation component or a future income component—so the overall plan does not rely solely on market performance for stability.
+Deferred annuities are also used specifically to reduce sequence-of-returns risk.
+Many retirees worry about drawing income from market-based portfolios at precisely the wrong time — when a market downturn early in retirement forces the sale of depressed assets to fund living expenses, creating a hole in the portfolio that may take years to recover.
+While no strategy eliminates all risk, many people use a deferred annuity to create a protected portion of the plan — either a principal-protected accumulation component or a future income component — so the overall plan does not rely entirely on sustained market performance for its stability.

-Another reason deferred annuities show up in plans is behavioral.
-Retirement planning is not only math; it is decision-making under uncertainty.
-If a client is more likely to stay disciplined when part of the plan is protected and predictable, the plan can be more successful in practice.
-Deferred annuities can help create that predictability, especially when the contract is structured to match realistic spending needs and time horizons.
+Another reason deferred annuities appear in well-constructed retirement plans is behavioral.
+Successful retirement planning is not only about math — it is about decision-making under uncertainty across decades.
+If a client is more likely to stay disciplined and committed to the plan when part of the portfolio is protected and predictable, the plan can succeed more consistently in practice.
+Deferred annuities can create that predictability, especially when the contract is structured to match realistic spending needs, income timing requirements, and the household’s actual tolerance for financial uncertainty.

 Types of Deferred Annuities

-There are several types of deferred annuities, and the differences matter because they shape how your money grows, what risks you take, what fees may apply, and how income may be created later.
-A helpful way to think about types is to separate “how it grows” from “how income is created.”
-Growth can be fixed, index-linked, or market-based through subaccounts.
-Income can be created through systematic withdrawals, rider-based guarantees, or annuitization.
-The right combination depends on your goals and your time horizon.
+There are several distinct types of deferred annuities, and the differences between them matter significantly because they shape how your money grows, what risks you assume, what fees may apply, and how income may be structured when the payout phase begins.
+A useful framework is to separate how the contract grows from how income is eventually created.
+Growth can be fixed, index-linked, or market-based through investment subaccounts.
+Income can be created through systematic withdrawals, rider-based guarantees, or full annuitization.
+The right combination depends on your goals, your income timeline, and your tolerance for variability.

-Fixed Deferred Annuity: A fixed deferred annuity generally credits interest at a declared rate.
-The contract is designed to protect principal and provide predictable growth.
-People often evaluate fixed deferred annuities when they want stability, when they are concerned about market volatility, or when they want a straightforward accumulation tool with tax deferral.
-Fixed deferred annuities may also be used to “park” money for a defined period while building a larger plan for retirement income later.
+A fixed deferred annuity credits interest at a declared rate that is guaranteed for a defined period.
+The contract is designed to protect principal and provide predictable, stable growth.
+People often evaluate fixed deferred annuities when they want safety and simplicity, when they are concerned about market volatility, or when they want a straightforward accumulation tool with the benefit of tax deferral.
+Fixed deferred annuities are also frequently used to position a defined pool of money for a specific period while building a larger retirement income plan with other assets.
+Our resource on current fixed annuity rates shows what leading carriers are offering today across different contract terms.

-Fixed Indexed Annuity: A fixed indexed annuity is a type of deferred annuity where interest is credited based on the performance of a market index, subject to contract limits such as caps, participation rates, or spreads.
-The defining feature is that it typically does not directly participate in market losses due to the index; instead, it credits interest when the index performs positively (under the contract terms) and credits zero in negative index years for the indexed segment.
-This structure can appeal to people who want growth potential but want to limit downside exposure.
-The details of crediting matter, which is why comparing terms and understanding how growth is credited is essential.
+A fixed indexed annuity is a type of deferred annuity where interest is credited based on the performance of a market index, subject to contract limits such as caps, participation rates, or spreads.
+The defining feature is that it typically does not directly participate in market losses — it credits interest when the index performs positively under the contract terms and credits zero in negative index years for the indexed strategy.
+This structure appeals to people who want growth potential beyond what a simple fixed rate provides while still limiting downside exposure from direct market participation.
+The details of crediting mechanics vary significantly by carrier and by the specific strategy selected, which is why comparing terms across multiple carriers is essential rather than relying on a single company’s illustration.

-Variable Deferred Annuity: A variable deferred annuity generally invests in subaccounts that resemble mutual funds.
-The contract value can rise or fall based on market performance.
-Variable annuities may include optional guarantees or benefits, but they also often include higher fee structures.
-Some people evaluate variable annuities when they want market growth potential within a tax-deferred wrapper, particularly when optional guarantees align with their goals.
-Others avoid variable products due to fees and complexity.
-Whether a variable deferred annuity is a fit depends heavily on the specific contract, the fees, and how the optional features are used.
+A variable deferred annuity invests in subaccounts that function similarly to mutual funds.
+The contract value can rise or fall based on the market performance of the chosen subaccounts.
+Variable annuities may include optional guarantees or enhanced benefit riders, but they also frequently carry higher internal fee structures than fixed or indexed products.
+Whether a variable deferred annuity fits a specific situation depends heavily on the specific contract, the total fee load, and how the optional features align with the holder’s income and legacy objectives.

-Deferred Income Annuity (DIA): A deferred income annuity is designed primarily for future income rather than ongoing accumulation flexibility.
-Payments are deferred for a set number of years, and then income begins at the chosen future date.
-The reason people consider DIAs is that delaying income can often increase the future payout relative to starting sooner, though the tradeoff is typically less liquidity.
-A DIA can be used as a “future paycheck” that begins at an age you select, which can help coordinate late-retirement income planning.
+A deferred income annuity is designed primarily for future guaranteed income rather than ongoing accumulation flexibility.
+Payments are deferred for a contractually defined number of years, and income begins at the chosen future date.
+The primary reason people consider deferred income annuities is that delaying the income start date can significantly increase the future payout relative to what an immediate income stream would produce — though the tradeoff is typically limited or no liquidity during the deferral period.
+Our resource on what is a deferred income annuity covers how this specific structure works and when it makes the most planning sense.

 What “Deferred” Really Means

-The word “deferred” can be misunderstood.
-Some assume it means “complicated.”
-In this context, deferred simply means the annuity is not paying income immediately.
-It is deferring the income start date to the future.
-That deferred period can be short or long.
-It can be a few years while you transition into retirement, or it can be a longer period while you let the contract build value and align with a later income start date.
+The word “deferred” can be misunderstood when people first encounter it in the annuity context.
+Some assume it signals complexity or delayed benefit.
+In this context, deferred simply means the annuity is not paying income immediately — the income start date is moved to a future point that you control and select.
+That deferred period can be relatively short, such as a few years while you transition into retirement, or it can be a longer accumulation window during which the contract builds value and waits to align with a later income start date.

-In many plans, the deferred timeline is the entire point.
-People often have an income “cliff” coming in the future: a spouse retiring, a pension starting, a mortgage ending, a Social Security decision, or a change in healthcare costs.
-A deferred annuity can be designed to line up with that cliff.
-Instead of trying to time investments perfectly, you create a contractual income component that begins when the plan needs it.
+In many retirement plans, the deferred timeline is the entire strategic point.
+People often have a specific income shift coming in the future: a spouse retiring, a pension beginning, a mortgage being paid off, a Social Security claiming decision, or a change in healthcare expenses.
+A deferred annuity can be structured to align precisely with that shift.
+Instead of relying on investment timing to produce the right income at the right moment, you create a contractual income component that begins when the plan actually needs it — not when the market happens to cooperate.

-Deferred also describes tax treatment.
-Tax-deferred growth is a core reason people consider annuities in the first place, especially when they are already maximizing other tax-advantaged accounts or when they want a specific retirement income design.
-Tax deferral can help compounding, but it should always be evaluated alongside the eventual taxability of distributions.
-A strong plan looks at the full timeline: how money grows, when it is accessed, how it is taxed, and how it supports income needs.
+Deferred also describes the tax treatment that applies to growth inside the contract.
+Tax-deferred accumulation is one of the core reasons people consider deferred annuities, especially when they have already maximized other tax-advantaged retirement accounts and want an additional mechanism for deferring taxes on growth while money continues compounding.
+Tax deferral should always be evaluated alongside the eventual taxability of distributions — a strong retirement plan considers how money grows, when it is accessed, how it is taxed at distribution, and how it coordinates with other income sources to support the household’s spending needs efficiently.

 Advantages of a Deferred Annuity

-Finally, deferred annuities can support legacy planning.
-Many contracts include death benefit provisions that allow remaining value to pass to beneficiaries.
-The specifics vary by contract, but the general idea is that the annuity can be structured to support both lifetime planning and beneficiary outcomes.
-The most appropriate approach depends on whether your priority is income, liquidity, or legacy.
+Finally, deferred annuities can support legacy planning through death benefit provisions that allow remaining contract value to pass to named beneficiaries.
+The specific mechanics vary by contract, but the general principle is that the annuity can be structured to serve both lifetime income planning and beneficiary outcomes simultaneously — rather than forcing a choice between one and the other.
+For context on how income timing and guarantee design interact with legacy objectives, our resource on what is COLA on an annuity covers how cost-of-living adjustment features can preserve real purchasing power of annuity income over time.

 Potential Drawbacks and Tradeoffs